AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

     machineState: MachineState,
     worldState: WorldState,
     accruedSubstate: AccruedSubstate,
-    results: MessageCallResults,
+    results: ContractCallResults,
 }
 ```

 The first two entries, **execution environment** and **machine state**, share the same lifecycle.
-They contain information pertaining to a single message call and are initialized prior to the start of a call's execution.
+They contain information pertaining to a single contract call and are initialized prior to the start of a call's execution.

-> When a nested message call is made, a new environment and machine state are initialized by the caller.
-In other words, a nested message call has its own environment and machine state which are _partially_ derived from the caller's context.
+> When a nested contract call is made, a new environment and machine state are initialized by the caller.
+In other words, a nested contract call has its own environment and machine state which are _partially_ derived from the caller's context.

-The **execution environment** is fully specified by a message call's execution agent and remains constant throughout a call's execution.
+The **execution environment** is fully specified by a contract call's execution agent and remains constant throughout a call's execution.

 ```
 ExecutionEnvironment {